What Punishment Do I Face for Public Urination? Jail Time?

 When alcohol is involved in the incident, it is wise for one to seek a dismissal by offering to have the client attend a certain number of Alcoholic Anonymous (AA) classes and, sometimes, perform community service or even community labor.
 The client may offer to write an essay concerning why public urination is considered a crime.
 The prosecution may then offer a dismissal or an amendment to the complaint to allege an infraction for violation of Penal Code § 415(2) (Disturbing the Peace by playing loud music), or even Penal Code § 602 (Trespassing).

 An infraction is much preferred to a conviction for a misdemeanor because there is no probation associated with an infraction.
 With an infraction, one simply pays a fine, with penalties and assessments to the court.
 Usually, the total payment is about $550.

-For more information about sex offenses in general, click on the following articles:
+For more information about criminal cases in general, click on the following articles:

 Contact Greg Hill & Associates